haxscramper/hack/projects/rpi-keyboard/v5/notes.rst

 Electronics
 ===========

-Particular scanning order for grid is dictated my underlying hardware.
+Particular scanning order for grid is dictated by underlying hardware.